bigkevmcd/tekton-polling-operator/README.md

 # tekton-polling-operator ![Go](https://github.com/bigkevmcd/tekton-polling-operator/workflows/Go/badge.svg)

+**NOTE: This has been deprecated in favour of a different approach at https://github.com/gitops-tools/gitpoller-controller - it's still a bit early, but it's a more maintainable approach**

 A simple git repository poller.

 This is a Git repository poller that detects changes in a Git repository, and triggers the execution of a Tekton PipelineRun.